This post may contain affiliate links. For more information, please see our privacy policy.

-How to make homemade crackers from sourdough discard or starter.
-A quick, easy and adaptable recipe.
-These crackers are crisp, tangy and incredibly addicting!
+How to make the most delicious Sourdough Crackers from sourdough discard or starter.
+A quick, easy and adaptable recipe- these crackers are crisp, tangy and incredibly addicting!

 What you can plan is too small for you to live. ~David Whyte